mage-os/mage-os-website/src/pages/blog/mage-os-update-2022-week-7.md

 ### Magento STS vs LTS

+We discussed how STS and LTS security updates might be handled, and who might be able to provide vendor based support.
+Since Adobe wants to hand ownership of Magento STS to the community, they might not be able to provide security patches.
-Without having confirmation from Adobe, we found it likely they will not provide security related updates as a vendor.
-We hope there will be a lot of collaboration though so the release of security related patches can be coordinated.
+We are convinced there is a shared interest in collaboration on this topic, and that a way to coordinate the release of security related patches can be found.
+This will be a topic for further discussion in the Magento Open Source Task Force.

 ### Magento Open Source Content